Lil' Buck Sinegal

 Paul Alton "Lil' Buck" Sinegal (January 14, 1944 – June 10, 2019) was an American blues and zydeco guitarist and singer.

+Biography

 Early years

 Paul Alton Senegal was born in Lafayette, Louisiana.
 According to researchers Bob Eagle and Eric LeBlanc, the spelling "Sinegal" rather than "Senegal" was the result of a passport error, which he never corrected.
-Senegal was nicknamed "Little Buck" (for buckwheat) or "Lil' Buck" because of his short stature.
-Senegal’s mother, Odette Broussard, played guitar.
-In the late 1950s Senegal began performing with other musicians, such as Carol Fran, James "Thunderbird" Davis, Lee Dorsey, and Joe Tex.
+Sinegal was nicknamed "Little Buck" (for buckwheat) or "Lil' Buck" because of his short stature.
+Sinegal's mother, Odette Broussard, played guitar.
+In the late 1950s, Sinegal began performing with other musicians, such as Carol Fran, James "Thunderbird" Davis, Lee Dorsey, and Joe Tex.